VegaDeftwing/OpGuidesHugoSrc/content/Music/vcv.md

 <audio controls loop src="/sounds/ChordSeq02.mp3"></audio>

 Something of note, Basal, the oscillator here does have a mono signal going into the *MOD1* input, this is because if a mono signal goes into a module that's running polyphonically, the mono signal will be applied to all the poly channels.
-You don't need to duplicated the same signal into how ever many poly channels the thick wires are carrying just to hook up modulation, unless you want that modulation to be different on every channel.
+You don't need to duplicate the same signal into however many poly channels the thick wires are carrying just to hook up modulation, unless you want that modulation to be different on every channel.
 Speaking of:

 ### Using Polyphony For Modulation